 Four Steps to a Perfect CV

-When you write your CV, it may end up being just a list of your education, experiences and skills.
-You may not have thought about the length, formatting or what perception you are giving the reader.
-One of the things people don't know is an employer spends just a few seconds looking at a CV.
+When I first wrote my CV, it ended up being just a list of my education, experiences and skills.
+I didn't think about the length, formatting or what perception I was giving the reader.
+One of the things I later found out was that an employer spends just a few seconds looking at a CV.
 This is before either thinking ‘I want to know more about this person’ or ‘nope, not for us’!
-There are a few standard rules to follow when writing your CV.
-You can get over these hurdles and make sure you are giving the best impression possible.
+There are a few standard rules to follow when writing your CV so you can get over these hurdles and make sure you are giving the best impression possible.
 Here are some tips to write your perfect CV:

 1. Keep it to 1 page

 Employers don’t spend long looking at a CV.
 They are more likely to scan it for a few seconds and check whether you have relevant skills and experiences.
 And this is just to get you to the next stage of the application process.
 This process filters out candidates quickly so you need to grab their attention as fast as possible.
-Having long lists and sentences or a CV that is more than 2 pages long won’t do this!
 The best CVs are concise and kept to 1 page, but you can go to 2 pages if necessary.
 Be careful of writing a CV that is 1 ½ pages long, as this looks messy – it may require you to edit and format so it takes up a full page but it’s worth it!